Terms & Conditions

 Non-profit organizations and government agencies are NOT automatically eligible for discounted educational licenses.
 An organization wishing to be considered for a discount will need to contact ATLAS.ti directly.
 Government agencies and supra-national institutions (such as EU, UN, etc.) will need to obtain standard licenses exclusively.
 There is currently no special pricing available for government institutions.

-(3) Educational licenses can be purchased not only by educational institutions but also by their officially employed teaching and research staff, but NOT by students of these institutions.
+(3) Educational licenses can be purchased not only by educational institutions but also by their officially employed teaching and research staff solely for use in the immediate context of the teaching and research duties that constitute the academic relation between the individual and the institution..

 (4) To the extent that the software is ordered by employees of the customer, the guarantee declaration and the obligation to provide evidence of status as described above shall also apply to these persons.

-(5) An educational license prohibits all commercial uses of the program.
-This explicitly includes commercially run training courses.
+(5) An educational license prohibits any and all commercial uses of the program.
+This explicitly includes commercial training courses, and any side businesses of individuals and instiutions such as coaching, training, consulting, and similar activities.
 Educational licenses are available only to recognized non-commercial educational institutions and their staff.

 (6) Use of the program under an educational license is explicitly restricted to academic teaching and research.
 Administrative use of the program at a non-commercial educational institution shall be deemed a commercial use and is therefore not permissible under an educational license.

-(7) Only recognised educational institutions (see above) and employees of such recognised institutions who are engaged in research and teaching are entitled to purchase and use educational licenses.
+(7) Only recognized educational institutions (see above) and full-time employees of such recognized institutions who are engaged in research and teaching are entitled to purchase and use educational licenses, and only for these purposes.

 Educational and standard licenses are legally different but technically identical.